-Submissions for the 2020 Pittsburgh Shorts & Script Competition are open.
+Submissions for the 2020 Pittsburgh Shorts & Script Competition are now closed.

 The 2019 festival featured 116 films from 34 countries and included nine films that went on to be shortlisted, six that became nominees and one that won an Oscar®.